WeMakecc/OpenCareLandingPage/pages/conference.md

 Rethinking care systems for people and with people, with the help of digital fabrication, co-design and innovation in production processes.

-- contribution introduced and moderated by **Alessia Maccaferri** IlSole24Ore - Nova:
+- contribution introduced and moderated by **Bertram Niessen** cheFare

   - **Costantino Bongiorno** WeMake & **Lisa Noja** City of Milan  Open Rampette
   - **Gehan McCloud** GalGael Trust - GalGael